sksiiiwei/tryhackme/README.md

 # tryhackme
-just some demostration my work on labs
+just some demostration of lab solutions on thm:)